Our2020View/Our2020View.github.io/morepower.md

 <img src="/assets/webmorepower1.jpg"/>

-Deciding where to put the power strip and USB button was straightforward, with the only consideration to keep things away from the cabinetry structure – and remembering not to use a level to mark the slot for the power strip.
+Deciding where to put the power strip and USB button was straightforward, with the only considerations being to keep things away from the cabinetry structure – and remembering not to use a level to mark the slot for the power strip.
 The motorhome is not level sitting on the driveway, so instead I used the cabinet structure as the level reference point.

 <img src="/assets/webmorepower2.jpg"/>